godiard/help-activity/source/launching_activities.rst

 .. image :: ../images/Home_-_favorites_menu_annotated_800px.png

 In list view mode (3) you can click the star (4) next to an Activity's name to add/remove it as a favorite.
-Favorite Activities appear in color in the favorites view
+Favorite Activities appear in the favorites view.

 .. image :: ../images/Home_-_list_view_detail_annotated.png